All insights

 Planning to refinance or restructure within 24 months

-If you anticipate refinancing (say, due to an upcoming decoupling or property restructure), a fixed-rate lock-in becomes a problem.
+If you anticipate refinancing (say, due to an upcoming restructuring or property restructure), a fixed-rate lock-in becomes a problem.
 Floating with shorter or no lock-in gives you optionality.

 Board rate packages are the least transparent.
 The bank publishes a board rate and can adjust it at its discretion (with appropriate notice per MAS guidelines).
 Historically, board rates have: